geetfun/phone_numbers/README.markdown

 HasPhoneNumber
 ==============

-HasPhoneNumber makes phone numbers in ActiveRecord easy.
-Make sure your model has a string attribute to store your phone number, and pass it to `has_phone_number`, and you're done!
+HasPhoneNumber makes phone number validations in ActiveRecord easy.
+Make sure your model has a string attribute to store your phone number, pass it to `has_phone_number`, and you're done!

     class Person < ActiveRecord::Base
       has_phone_number :cell_phone
     end

 This will ensure that the phone number in `cell_phone` is of a valid phone number format, and invalidate Person if the phone number is invalid.
 It will also play nice with `form_for`, so you can display the errors to your users.